Equivariant volume extremization and holography: Introduction

 Given a symplectic orbifold $\Morb_{2m}$ of real dimension $2m$ with a toric\footnote{The toric assumption is not essential, but is made for two reasons.
-Firstly, if a geometry has a symmetry group that contains $\mathbb{T}^m=U(1)^m$, we need to extremize over all the corresponding equivariant parameters, otherwise the critical point found would not be a \emph{bona fide} extremum of the gravitational action.
-Secondly, in this case the fixed point theorem simplifies to a sum of contribution at isolated fixed points.
-More generally, it would be straightforward to proceed assuming a $\mathbb{T}^k=U(1)^k$ Hamiltonian action, with $1<k < m$.} action of $\mathbb{T}^m=U(1)^m$ generated by the Hamiltonian $H$, we can define the equivariant volume \be \evol =(-1)^m\int_{\Morb_{2m}} \ex^{-\frac{\omega^\mathbb{T}}{2\pi}} \, ,\ee where $\omega^\mathbb{T}=\omega +2\pi H$ is the equivariant K\"alher form.
-It is a function of the $m$ equivariant parameters $\epsilon_I$ for the torus $\mathbb{T}^m$ action and of the K\"alher parameter $\lambda_A$ of the geometry.
-The latter enter in the expansion of the K\"alher class in a sum of Chern classes of toric line bundles \be -\frac{[\omega]}{2\pi}=\sum_A \lambda_A c_1(L_A) \, .\ee The equivariant volume of toric orbifolds is a basic topological object.
+Firstly, if a geometry has a symmetry group that contains $\mathbb{T}^m=U(1)^m$, we need to extremize over the corresponding $m-1$ equivariant parameters not fixed by supersymmetry, otherwise the critical point found would not be a \emph{bona fide} extremum of the gravitational action.
+Secondly, in this case the fixed point theorem simplifies to a sum of contributions at isolated fixed points.
+More generally, it would be straightforward to proceed assuming a $\mathbb{T}^k=U(1)^k$ Hamiltonian action, with $1<k < m$.} action of $\mathbb{T}^m=U(1)^m$ generated by the Hamiltonian $H$, we can define the equivariant volume \be \evol =(-1)^m\int_{\Morb_{2m}} \ex^{-\frac{\omega^\mathbb{T}}{2\pi}} \, ,\ee where $\omega^\mathbb{T}=\omega +2\pi H$ is the equivariant K\"ahler form.
+In addition to the vectors of the fan $V^A$, it depends on the $m$ equivariant parameters $\epsilon_I$ for the torus $\mathbb{T}^m$ action and on the K\"ahler parameter $\lambda_A$ of the geometry.
+The latter enter in the expansion of the K\"ahler class in a sum of Chern classes of toric line bundles \be -\frac{[\omega]}{2\pi}=\sum_A \lambda_A c_1(L_A) \, .\ee The equivariant volume of toric orbifolds is a basic topological object.
 It can be computed using a fixed point formula and it is only sensitive to the degenerations of the torus $\mathbb{T}^m$ near the fixed points.
 In the applications to holography one encounters metrics that are not K\"ahler and not even symplectic, but with underlying spaces that are in fact symplectic toric orbifolds and one can nevertheless define $\evol$ and use it to compute topological quantities that ultimately will not depend on the metric.
-In many examples when the underlying geometry is not strictly symplectic or toric we can also define a natural generalization of $\evol$ by a sort of analytical continuation.\footnote{This happens for geometries where the fan is not strictly convex or geometries involving $S^4$.} Given these properties, the equivariant volume is the gravitational analogue of quantum field theory quantities like t'Hooft anomalies and supersymmetric indices that are invariant under small deformations of the theory once symmetries and matter content are fixed.
+In many examples when the underlying geometry is not strictly symplectic or toric we can also define a natural generalization of $\evol$ by a sort of analytical continuation.\footnote{This happens for geometries where the fan is not strictly convex or geometries involving $S^4$.} Given these properties, the equivariant volume is the gravitational analogue of quantum field theory quantities like 't Hooft anomalies and supersymmetric indices that are invariant under small deformations of the theory once symmetries and matter content are fixed. \footnote{It was already anticipated in the literature that we can extract 't Hooft anomalies from supergravity using equivariant co-homology.
+See for example~\cite{Bah:2019rgq,Bah:2019vmq,Bah:2020jas,Hosseini:2020vgl}.} All these quantities are insensitive to the UV behaviour and allow to compute IR observables by extremization principles.
 In \cite{Martelli:2023oqk} it was argued therefore that all extremization problems in gravity can be reformulated in terms of the equivariant volume.
 It was shown that this is true for volume minimization \cite{Martelli:2005tp,Martelli:2006yb} (dual to $a$ \cite{Intriligator:2003jj} and $F$-maximization \cite{Jafferis:2010un}) and the formalism of GK geometry \cite{Couzens:2018wnk,Gauntlett:2018dpc} (dual to $c$ \cite{Benini:2012cz} and ${\cal I}$-extremization \cite{Benini:2015eyy}).
 It was proposed that this should be true more generally.